 We will use the following example to demonstrate some of our findings.
-We want to define
+We want to

 a document grammar for a text.
-The text may contain an optional title, followed by either at
+The text may contain an optional title, followed by

 least a single section or a single paragraph.
-An optional author entity (possibly decoded
+An optional author entity (possibly

 using an attribute) may contain information about the text's author.
-Inside a section an
+Inside a section

 optional title followed by other (sub-)sections or paragraphs are allowed.
 The title